 Table 3.6: Examples of features that should not be used to delineate any AAs.
+A more complete list is presented in the field books for each wetland type.

-- at-grade, unpaved, single-lane, infrequently used roadways or crossings - bike paths and jogging trails at grade - bare ground within what would otherwise be the AA boundary - equestrian trails - fences (unless designed to obstruct the movement of wildlife) - property boundaries - riffle (or rapid) glide pool transitions in a riverine wetland - spatial changes in land cover or land use along the wetland border - state and federal jurisdictional boundaries
+- at-grade, unpaved, single-lane, infrequently used roadways or crossings - bike paths and jogging trails at grade - bare ground within what would otherwise be the AA boundary - equestrian trails - fences (unless designed to obstruct the movement of wildlife) - property boundaries - riffle (or rapid) glide pool transitions in a riverine wetland - spatial changes in land cover or land use along the wetland border - state and federal jurisdictional boundaries the preferred AA sizes can be assessed in their entirety.

 Table 3.7: Preferred and minimum AA sizes for each wetland type.
+Wetlands smaller than